 However, that alternative may initially be quite limited, as Bixby is only going to work with a subset of pre-installed apps initially.
 But over time Samsung promises to make it work with more apps and even allow third-party app developers to add Bixby functionality.
 At which point it could turn into a rival to Amazon's Alexa and even Google Assistant.

 Samsung has also applied to trademark the names Bixby and Kestra, leading to speculation that it will have both male and female voices.

-A recent rumor suggests the Galaxy S8 Edge won't come with a 3.5mm headphone jack.
+A recent rumor suggests the Galaxy S8 Plus won't come with a 3.5mm headphone jack.
 Instead you'll have to use Bluetooth headsets or a USB-C adapter for wired headsets, though leaked renders (above) show the headphone port intact, and we've also seen leaked earphones made for the phone, so don't count on losing it.

 But Samsung could also be adding some things, like the ability to plug the phone into a screen and use it with a mouse and keyboard, or optionally buy an S Pen stylus for it - both of which could boost productivity.